satwika023H/ShapeAI_python_machine_learning/README.md

-# Edit with the Docs app
-Make tweaks, leave comments, and share with others to edit at the same time.
-NO THANKSUSE THE APP

-Python and Machine Learning ReadMe
 # SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP

 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI